vercel/next.js/contributing/core/building.md

 If you want to test out the wasm build locally, you will need to [install wasm-pack](https://rustwasm.github.io/wasm-pack/installer/).
 Run `pnpm --filter=@next/swc build-wasm --target <wasm_target>` to build and `node ./scripts/setup-wasm.mjs` to copy it into your `node_modules`.
 Run next with `NODE_OPTIONS='--no-addons'` to force it to use the wasm binary.

 If you need to clean the project for any reason, use `pnpm clean`.

+If you are building the project on a Windows OS machine, use `rimraf dist` in package.json `build scripts` instead of `rm -rf` because `rm` command is not recognizable on a Windows OS machine.